mdarby85/Capstone/README.md

 ## Installation Guide

-This configuration has been tested on Windows 10 (Pro/Enterprise), MacOS 10.15 Catalina, and Ubuntu Server (18.04 LTS), it should work on all of these platforms without issue.
+This configuration has been tested on Windows 10 (Pro Build 1909), MacOS 10.15 Catalina, and Ubuntu Server (18.04 LTS).
+It should work on all of these platforms without issue, if it doesn't, you probably broke something.

 ### Prerequisites